 “If outside activists want to desecrate this POW/MIA display they will have to come through us,” says Mike Berry, First Liberty Institute’s Chief of Staff and Director of Military Affairs.

-In May, MRFF filed a lawsuit challenging the constitutionality of the display.
+In May, a local activist, with the help of MRFF, filed a lawsuit challenging the constitutionality of the display.

 In response, Berry added, “POW/MIA Remembrance displays have a long, cherished history in our nation.
 Veterans organizations like the Northeast POW/MIA Network should be able to honor and remember those killed, captured or missing with a display that includes a Bible donated by a WWII veteran that represents the strength through faith necessary for American service members to survive.”